cilevanmarken/axiomatic_analysis_in_neural_rankers/README.md

 Authors: Catherine Chen, Jack Merullo, and Carsten Eickhoff By Cile van Marken, University of Amsterdam

+This code corresponds to the paper __Reproducing and Extending Causal Insights Into Term Frequency Computation in Neural Rankers__.

 <!-- This code corresponds to the paper: __Axiomatic Causal Interventions for Reverse Engineering Relevance Computation in Neural Retrieval Models__, in _Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’24)_, July 14–18, 2024, Washington, DC, USA.
 [Link to paper](https://arxiv.org/abs/2405.02503) -->

 ## Repository